How to Estimate Macrame Cord Length (The Ultimate Guide!)

 In this blog post we’ll go over some simple math calculations so that you can make your estimates easily and correctly.
 Plus, I have a free printable guide for you!

-Pinterest pin for how to estimate macrame cord lengths post
+how to estimate macrame cord lengths Pinterest pin

 Estimating macrame cord length is one of the most intimidating parts of macrame.
 Especially if you aren’t the best at math (I hear ya!)